-An organization may only submit one (1) proposal as primary grantee, but may be listed as a partner, subgrantee, or collaborator on other proposals.
+An organization may only submit one (1) proposal as the primary grantee, but may be listed as partners, subgrantees, or collaborators on other proposals.

-For all Adult Career Pathways Grant Program Competitive Grants, funding will be prioritized to serving areas with historically high unemployment rates, low academic achievement rates, and where median income is below family sustainable wage (Less than \$50,000).
+For all ACP Grant Program Competitive Grants, funding will be prioritized to serving areas with historically high unemployment rates, low academic achievement rates, and where median income is below family sustainable wage (Less than \$50,000).